 It all started when a "build a calculator in C" video popped up in my feed.
 I'd always liked messing around with computers, but that was the moment I got hooked on building things from scratch.

-After that, I was just tinkering constantly.
-For a long time, I stayed boxed in the MERN and meta-framework bubble.
-It was fun, but I eventually reached a point where I needed something more.
+For a long time after that, I was tinkering constantly, mostly stuck in the MERN stack and meta-framework bubble.
+It was fun, but I eventually hit a point where I wanted to see what else was out there.

 That's when I started playing with lower-level stuff and scripts.
-I wrote custom Bash scripts to automate Linux chores (you can do basically anything with Bash), wrote a reverse shell in Go to learn TCP, and built CLI tools for myself.
-I even tried building a SaaS product with a guy I met on Discord—we actually launched it, but had to drop it immediately after.
+I wrote custom Bash scripts to automate Linux chores (you can do basically anything with Bash), wrote a reverse shell in Go to learn TCP, and built CLI tools for my own use.
+I even tried building a SaaS product with someone I met on Discord.
+We managed to launch it, but we had to abandon the project almost immediately after.